agiga-quanta/neo4j-server-installation-and-plugins-windows/README.md

 <img width="640" alt="image" src="https://github.com/agiga-quanta/neo4j-server-installation-and-plugins-windows/blob/main/images/neodash%20is%20now%20online!.png?raw=true">

-This will run `NeoDash`, and you can access it by going to `localhost:3000` on your browser.
+This will run `NeoDash`, and you can access it by going to `IP address:3000` on your browser.
 Once there, you will be shown this screen:
 <img width="640" alt="image" src="https://github.com/agiga-quanta/neo4j-server-installation-and-plugins-windows/blob/main/images/Neodash%20now%20available.png?raw=true">

 Simply click `NEW DASHBOARD`, and you will be taken to this screen: